 Mexico's foreign minister to meet with U.S. officials over coronavirus

-Mexican Foreign Minister Marcelo Ebrard will on Thursday meet with U.S. officials over coronavirus, Mexican President Andres Manuel Lopez Obrador told his regular morning news conference.
+Mexican Foreign Minister Marcelo Ebrard will meet with U.S. officials on Thursday to discuss the coronavirus crisis, Mexican President Andres Manuel Lopez Obrador told his regular morning news conference.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)